Evers issues executive order to delay election-GOP will appeal to state Supreme Court - Wisconsin Radio Network

-This report has been updated
+This report has been updatedy

-Democratic Governor Tony Evers Monday shut down Tuesday’s spring election in the face of the coronavirus pandemic.
+Democratic Governor Tony Evers on Monday moved to halt Wisconsin’s spring election scheduled for Tuesday, amid public health concerns from the coronavirus pandemic.

+Evers said he’s taking a stand for the people of the state.
+“They’re sitting there saying ‘I’m scared, I’m scared of going to the polls.
+I’m afraid for my future.’
+At the end of the day, somebody’s got to stand up for those folks.”

-Evers issued an executive order barring in-person voting, and moving the election to June 9.
+Evers issued an executive order pushing the election to June 9th.
+Republican legislative leaders said they’d appeal to the state Supreme Court.

+“This is it.
+There’s not a plan B, there’s not a plan C. We’re moving ahead with this.
+We believe the Supreme Court will support us in this.”

 His order also calls lawmakers back into session this week to decide whether the election should be held at a different date.

 In the absence of legislative action, today I signed Executive order #74 suspending in-person voting for the April 7 spring election until June 9, 2020.